austinmilt/tap-cash/README.md

 # Mo Cash
 It's like Cash App, but Solana, but USDC

-## Getting Started
+## Prereq
+You will need:
+- NodeJS
+- React Native CLI
+- a JDK
+- Android Studio

-Follow these directions https://reactnative.dev/docs/environment-setup but skip Creating a new application
+(Follow these directions [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup) but skip Creating a new application)

+## Start the App

+???